 - Special note: We would not recommend visiting this park alone.
 Bring a friend and be aware of your surroundings.

-- Restroom right near the swings – although please read the comments section below before using them.
+- Restroom right near the swings - although past comments don't have nice things to say about the restrooms.

 - There is a nearby bridge and creek.